menandmice/micetro_docs/guides/user-manual/webapp_workflows.rst

   "Open request", "Opens the request in a dialog where changes in it can be viewed and either approved or rejected" "Edit request properties", "Opens up a dialog where the properties for the request can be edited, if custom properties for Change Requests have been defined"
-  "Delete request", "Allows for cancelling the selected request" "View history", "Allows for viewing the history of the selected request"
+  "Delete request", "Allows for canceling the selected request" "View history", "Allows for viewing the history of the selected request"

 Inspector